 At Key Stage 5, the department offers both A Level Mathematics and Further Mathematics, along with A Level Economics.

 A-Level Mathematics provides students with well a grounded foundation in both the skills and techniques that are often utilised in the wider world.
-Students are required to have a minimum GCSE Grade 7/8 to be considered for acceptance on to Mathematics and a minimum GCSE Grade 8 to be considered for Further Mathematics.
+Students are required to have a minimum GCSE Grade 7 to be considered for acceptance on to Mathematics and a minimum GCSE Grade 8 to be considered for Further Mathematics.

 In order to gain a deeper insight into the courses on offer, please click here for the A Level Student Handbook and a compact Further Mathematics Scheme of Work.

 Students are nurtured to have a deeper sense of logical and reasoning skills at this stage and this empowers them to be widely respected by their peers in other disciplines of studies.

 In order to become familiar with some of the current national changes affecting Mathematics at Key Stage 5 and for specific details of the changes to the Advanced Subsidiary and A Level courses please click this link.

 We also offer Scholarships to students who demonstrated high levels of aptitude in Mathematics, who also serve as ambassadors within the faculty and the school.

 Students are expected to complete two pieces of homework each week, which are recorded on Showmyhomework.

 Students are encouraged to spend quality practising/ consolidating concepts and skills taught in lessons.
 At the end of a topic, students will complete a short topic test in order to see whether the concepts are fully secured or whether they have to be revisited.

 Students also have the opportunity to extend their know knowledge and skills through extended homework/ problem solving tasks.